Amazon’s Bushfire Documentary ‘Burning’ to Reignite Debate About Political Response to Climate Change

-Co-produced by Propagate Content and Dirty Films (in which Cate Blanchett is executive producer) “Burning” is produced and directed by Los Angeles-based Australian filmmaker Eva Orner, whose credits include the politically-charged documentaries “Chasing Asylum,” “The Network” and 2009 Oscar winner “Taxi To The Dark Side.”.
+Co-produced by Propagate Content and Cate Blanchett’s Dirty Films shingle, “Burning” is produced and directed by Los Angeles-based Australian filmmaker Eva Orner, whose credits include the politically charged documentaries “Chasing Asylum,” “The Network” and 2009 Oscar-winner “Taxi to The Dark Side.”
+It’s Amazon’s first original feature-length documentary from Australia.

-With “Burning” Orner takes an unflinching look at Australia’s unprecedented and catastrophic fires which galvanized the world’s focus at the time.
-Some 59 million acres (25 million hectares) were burned, destroying 5,900 buildings, taking 34 lives and decimating Australia’s unique wildlife.
+With “Burning,” Orner takes an unflinching look at Australia’s unprecedented and catastrophic fires, which drew the world’s focus at the time.
+Some 59 million acres were burned, destroying 5,900 buildings, taking 34 lives and decimating Australia’s unique wildlife.

 “I was in Australia then and the fires were everywhere.
 The smoke was so thick in Sydney, my eyes were watering and I could hardly breathe.
 I knew I had to make a movie about this,” Orner told Variety.

-With astonishing footage of engulfing flames leaping 200 ft high (60 metres) and compelling interviews with activists, scientists and victims, Orner firmly targets the lack of political will to address climate change.
+With astonishing footage of flames leaping 200 feet and interviews with activists, scientists and victims, Orner firmly targets the lack of political will to address climate change.
 Australia is the world’s largest exporter of coal and a major natural gas exporter.

-As the country burned, politicians and a vociferous Murdoch media (which may since have done a U-turn) belittled and mocked climate change activists.
+As the country burned, politicians and Rupert Murdoch-owned media properties (which may since have done a U-turn) belittled and mocked climate change activists.
 Prime Minister Scott Morrison refused to take a meeting in early 2019 with former fire commissioner Greg Mullins, interviewed in “Burning,” who warned of the deadly bushfire season to come.

 Returning to Australia last October to begin shooting, Orner and her crew were able to navigate various strict COVID-related state lockdowns to complete filming.
 She also found Blanchett’s help invaluable for the film.
 “We spoke regularly through filming,” said Orner.
 “Her involvement helps amplify the cause.
 We have been aligned with many of the same issues over the years.”